rhettc/ruby-interview-questions/README.md

 A: No.

 Q: What is the difference between `throw/catch` and `raise/rescue`?
-A: `throw` and `catch` accept matching symbols as arguments and should be considered a control-flow structure where `raise` and `rescue` is used to raise and handle exceptions. `throw` and `catch` are not commonly used while exception handling with `raise` and `rescue` is used often - a `rescue` clause is a fundamental part of the Ruby language.
+A: `throw` and `catch` accept matching symbols as arguments and should be considered a control-flow structure handling expected scenarios where `raise` and `rescue` is used to raise and handle exceptions in unexpected ones. `throw` and `catch` are not commonly used while exception handling with `raise` and `rescue` is used often - a `rescue` clause is a fundamental part of the Ruby language.

 Q: Does a `rescue` block define it's own variable scope?
 A: No.